francescopiocirillo/regression-model-comparison-R/README.md

 > This demonstrates proficiency in R programming, statistical analysis, and reproducible research workflows.

+📂 This project is part of a series of regression analysis case studies.
+For another similar project, see [linear-regression-from-scratch-R](https://github.com/francescopiocirillo/linear-regression-from-scratch-R).

 ## 📌 Objective

 Given a dataset with 100 observations, one dependent variable `Y`, and 25 potential predictors `X1, X2, ..., X25`, the goal is to: